htcondor/htcondor/docs/version-history/lts-versions-10-0.rst

   of the main config file before the configuration files are read.
   :jira:`1733`

+- Ensure that the SciTokens library can create its cache of token issuer credentials.
+  :jira:`1757`

 Bugs Fixed:

 - Fixed two problems with GPU metrics.
 First, fixed a bug where reconfiguring